 - Fierce battles followed the death of the romantic 'Bonnie' Earl of Dundee in 1689, and Cathedral Street was ransacked.

-- Robbie Burns visited famous fiddler Niel Gow in 1787.
+- National poet Robert Burns visited famous fiddler Niel Gow in 1787.

 - Queen Victoria was 'much pleased' to visit many times.